Is Your Furnace Up to Code?

 Want to keep your furnace performing optimally?
 Regularly scheduled maintenance once a year can extend the system’s life and help you head off major breakdowns.
 We also offer several cost-effective planned maintenance agreements that help you meet your family’s heating needs and ensure your furnace operates as it should when you need it most.
 Each includes two visits, one in the spring to inspect and service your AC system and another in the fall to inspect your furnace.

 Classic Aire Care has provided stellar HVAC and plumbing services to homeowners throughout the greater St. Louis area for nearly a century.
-We offer 24/7 emergency service, free estimates, and a 100% satisfaction guarantee on installs.
+We offer 24 hours a day, 7 days a week emergency service, free estimates, and a 100% satisfaction guarantee on installs.

 Deals & Specials